 Duke Energy and county officials to test sirens around Robinson Nuclear Plant

 The 59 sirens within 10 miles of the Robinson Nuclear Plant will sound at least once during the test and may sound more than once.
-Residents will hear an audible tone lasting for approximately 30 seconds.
+Residents will hear an audible tone lasting for approximately three minutes.
 No public action is required.

-This test is performed quarterly, in cooperation with emergency officials in Chesterfield, Darlington and Lee counties, who are responsible for sounding the sirens.
+This three-minute test is performed annually, in cooperation with emergency officials in Chesterfield, Darlington and Lee counties, who are responsible for sounding the sirens.

 Hearing a siren does not mean to evacuate.
 In an emergency, sirens are sounded as a signal for residents to tune to a local radio or TV station that would carry an Emergency Alert System (EAS) message.
 County officials use these stations to provide information to the public.
 If sirens are heard and residents are unsure if it is a test or an emergency, they should tune to their local radio or TV station.
 The EAS will not be activated during the siren tests.

 For more information about the outdoor warning sirens, residents can refer to information available on www.duke-energy.com/safety-and-preparedness/ nuclear-safety/nuclear-power-plants